rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 intermolecular charge transfer, and dipole moments of molecular clusters.
 Of note they were only able to obtain qualitative agreement with supersystem results for intermolecular charge transfer.

+:cite:t:`Kurbanov_2013` applied EE-MB-B and EE-MB-CE to Zn and Cd coordination compounds.
+The study proposes a fragmentation method for Zn and Cd compounds that amounts to pairing the metal with the two ligands with the strongest Coulomb interaction (as deterimined by the maximum absolute point-charge-point- charge interaction).
+Also of interest is a discussion pertaining to how to classify the various EE-MB methods.
+Of particular note is the claim that there is an ambiguity in trying to distinguish between intersecting and disjoint methods.